DatSplit/HPO-Graph-Similarity-classification/README.md

 Graph Similarity classification on HPO graphs of patients with a genetic disorder
 ![gex](https://user-images.githubusercontent.com/68016450/145811836-40dfe402-b4e4-457e-ab7b-edea3f2de729.png)

-2 Frameworks for graph similarity classification on HPO graphs are implemented in this repository.
+2 implemented frameworks for graph similarity classification on HPO graphs.

 The first framework is the most common subgraph (MCS) framework which consists of the following 4 classification methods: